• What is a Vignere Cipher?

 Now that we have created our collectables and door, we are going to combine these two elements to create a unlockable door that can be opened when the player has gathered all collectables.

-While we could manually set the amount of collectables needed to open the door, we are going to have Unreal Engine count the amount off collectables in the level at game launch instead.
+While we could manually set the amount of collectables needed to open the door, we are going to have Unreal Engine automatically count the amount off collectables in the level at game launch instead.

 In the Content Drawer search for “BP_ThirdPersonGameMode”.
 Double-click to enter and open the Event Graph.